 Most latex products are dry to touch after one hour; however, paint takes much longer to fully cure.
 Latex paints generally take a month for a full cure and oil based products take about two months.
 During that time, you’ll want to be careful about bumping or scratching the paint surfaces.

 Paint contractors usually receive special pricing from paint stores which is lower than retail prices and therefore a cost savings to the customer.
 Even if you find paint on sale, it’s highly unlikely the sale price will beat the contractor price you receive from us.

 Two coats are always recommended.
-In some cases, ultra-deep based colors will require three coats.
+In some cases, ultra-deep base colors will require three coats.
 In rare cases, one coat will suffice.

 Absolutely!
 A paint job is an affordable way to update your home and cabinetry.
-Painting trim and wood work is not cheap because to do it properly, it requires a lot of tedious prep work including intensive sanding, as well as a coat of primer and two coats of paint.
-Painting the trim is lot less expensive and disruptive than replacing it and the effect can really be lovely.
+Painting trim and wood work is not cheap because to do it properly, it requires a lot of tedious prep work including intensive sanding, a coat of primer, and two coats of paint.
+Painting the trim is a lot less expensive and disruptive than replacing it and the effect can really be lovely.